 You’ll need both hands to drive

-Once the distracted driving bill becomes law, you’ll need to either use speaker phone or a bluetooth device to talk on the phone while driving.
+On July 1, the hands-free driving bill will become the law.
+You’ll need to either use speaker phone or a bluetooth device to talk on the phone while driving.
 If a police officer sees you with a phone raised to your ear, you’re going to have to talk to a judge.
 If it is your first offense, you’ll need to show the judge a receipt for a hands-free device.
 If you don’t have one or it is your second offense, you’re going to pay a fine.
 You can touch your phone to make a call and use your Waze, but otherwise it’s the hands-free life for you.

 You won’t be taking MARTA anymore

-If you take MARTA, some big changes are coming.
+This won’t happen immediately on July 1, but at some point in the near future, MARTA will be getting a new name.
 The transit system is going to be re-named The ATL.
 In addition, a regional transit commission that covers 13 metro-Atlanta counties will make decisions about regional transit options.
 If you have out-of-town guests, navigating metro Atlanta’s transit options should become a lot easier.

 You won’t hear fireworks as much

 Fireworks are still legal in Georgia, and anyone with small children or pets is well aware of that fact.
-If the governor approves, your city or county could decide to tighten the rules about fireworks.
+However, starting July 1, your city or county could decide to tighten the rules about fireworks.
 They could decide to limit their use only to holidays or they could allow them for a short window of time each evening.

 You can have a Mimosa on Sunday mornings now